Are your offices open as normal?

 No. We will send you a reminder shortly before your payments are due to restart.
 If you are unable to resume payments please contact us at least 7 days before the end of your agreed deferral period so that we may discuss your options.

 Will I be charged interest during the payment holiday?

 You will not be charged any interest during the payment deferral period.

 Will I be charged for a late payment?

 You will not be charged any late payment charges during this period of disruption caused by the Covid-19 outbreak.

-How many payment holidays am I entitled to?
+How many payment deferral am I entitled to?

 Can I pause my motor finance agreement whilst I am unable to use my car due to social distancing?

 Your finance agreement with us continues as normal even if you are unable to use your car.
 However, if you are experiencing temporary financial difficulty as a result of the Government’s directives to close many businesses and enforce social distancing, please contact us on [email protected] to discuss your circumstances.

 What if I can’t afford to pay my car insurance premium?